cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

     publicId: "blue-blue-blue",
     originalHeight: 360,
     originalWidth: 820,
-    originalFormat: "jpg"
+    originalFormat: "jpg",
     defaultBase64: "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAYAAAAfFcSJAAAADUlEQVR42mMMXG/8HwAEwAI0Bj1bnwAAAABJRU5ErkJggg==",
     defaultTracedSVG: "data:image/svg+xml,%3Csvg%20height%3D%229999%22%20viewBox%3D%220%200%209999%209999%22%20width%3D%229999%22%20xmlns%3D%22http%3A%2F%2Fwww.w3.org%2F2000%2Fsvg%22%3E%3Cpath%20d%3D%22m0%200h9999v9999h-9999z%22%20fill%3D%22%23f9fafb%22%2F%3E%3C%2Fsvg%3E",
   }
 }
 ```

-In addition you'll need to add the `coverPhoto` GraphQL Type to the `transformTypes` plugin option array.
+To add Gatsby Image support you need to to add the GraphQL Type of `coverPhoto` GraphQL to the `transformTypes` plugin option array.

-The plugin will then add the gatsby-image resolvers (`fluid` and `fixed`), as well as the gatsby-plugin-image resolver (`gatsbyImageData`) to the added GraphQL Type.
+For the example above the GraphQL Types are `CloudinaryMedia` and `PostCoverPhoto`.

-To find the GraphQL type of the data describing the assets on Cloudinary use the GraphiQL explorer and hover over the asset key, in this case `coverPhoto`.
+To find the GraphQL type of the data describing the assets on Cloudinary use the GraphiQL explorer and hover over the asset key, in the second example this would be `coverPhoto`.

-In the case of [gatsby-source-cloudinary](https://www.gatsbyjs.com/plugins/gatsby-source-cloudinary) the GraphQL type is a the same as the type of the sourced nodes, aka. `CloudinaryMedia`.

 If you have used the upload functionality of this plugin, the GraphQL type of the nodes describing the uploaded files is `CloudinaryAsset`.